Jo Reynolds: Reed Carter, arrest for murder, pregnancy and custody battle (1993–1995)

 A new love entered her life when Jo attended a high school reunion and bumped into an old high school acquaintance named Reed Carter.
 Soon, Jake was a distant memory as she began a seemingly great love affair with Reed.
 However, she discovered that Reed was secretly dealing drugs.
 When he found out that Jo was aware of his illegal activities, Reed kidnapped and tortured her, holding her captive in a boat he used to share business with Jake and Amanda.
 Reed brutally raped and ultimately tried to kill Jo, but she killed him to escape his abuse.
 Jo was immediately tried for the death of Reed and almost lost it all in court.
 After settling down with being proven not guilty, new troubles plagued Jo.
-She found out a few months later, she was pregnant by Reed and wanted to get an abortion.
+She found out a few months later that she was pregnant by Reed and wanted to get an abortion.
 With help from Jake, who was beginning to realize the feelings he still had for her, she got through the pregnancy.

 A couple of months before Jo was due to deliver, Reed's parents arrived at Melrose Place.
 The Carters wanted revenge on her for "killing their son" although they knew Jo shot Reed because of his abusive nature.
 Nothing Jo did would satisfy them.
 She tried to tell them that she would settle out of court, but the Carters sued her for custody of their grandson.
 The Carters' attorney convinced the court that Jo was not a fit mother.
 In a shocking turn of events, Jo lost the custody of her child to the Carters before it was even born.
-She also ended her friendship with Alison, who was supposed to testify on her behalf but showed up high on uppers in the courtroom the day she was to testify.
+She also ended her friendship with Alison, who was supposed to testify on her behalf but showed up high on stimulants in the courtroom the day she was to testify.